 Our kids have all played a part

 in building this business.
 All three in honors math classes, were a natural at the cash table.
-Loading and unloading the truck, Ahhh, not so thrilled.
+Loading and unloading the truck, Ahhh, they were not so thrilled.
 As soon as we expanded into the estate sale arena I found it extremely rewarding.
-To be placed in a position of trust and responsibility by family members suffering a loss commissioned my best efforts.
+To be placed in a position of trust and responsibility by family members suffering a loss, commissioned my best efforts.
 My wife and I both were lifelong ‘hands on, take care of your loved ones no matter what’ kind of people.
 Therefore, when someone calls with a need we know what they are facing; the pain, the loss and the need for help.

 Another part of our story